 - Protected characteristics such as your race, religion, sexuality etc;

 - Income and employment details where needed for your case

 - Information regarding your disability or health condition;

-- To a limited extent and only occasionally, medical information such as dietary requirements where we require this information to provide catering services to you at our events;
+- To a limited extent and only occasionally, medical information such as dietary requirements where we require this information to provide catering for you at our events;

 - Information about your case with Merton CIL, including records of communications between you and us and your appointments with caseworkers at Merton CIL

 - Information about you or relating to your case shared by other organisations involved in the matter

 - Any feedback in relation to any surveys or questionnaires that you complete